mklimek1/final-project/trados-03-summary-and-recommendations.md

 	- hover text
 - Code block can be translated
 - Comments `<!-- -->` can be translated
+- Imports the content of embedded HTML code, but only in specific settings

 ## Disadvantages

 - Bizarre behaviour of hover text between different references
 - Markdown reference in links cannot be translated, which makes it impossible to translate a table of contents or all other references to headers in Markdown files
 - Inline code is ignored and cannot be translated
-- Although embedded HTML can be translated, all HTML tags are imported.
-This increases the risk of accidental editing and creating HTML errors in the output file

 # Recommendations for translation of Markdown files in Trados Studio